Rely X5: Overview

 Prices of the Rely X5 at launch was 159,800 yuan with the price adjusted later to range from 109,800 yuan to 141,800 yuan.
 The original Rely X5 was revealed with only a 2.0-litre engine mated to a manual transmission available.
 However, a 2.0-litre turbo engine with a 4-speed automatic gearbox was added later in 2011.
-A facelift was also planned and details were released in 2011 but the facelift never happened, and the car was soon discontinued.
+A facelift was also planned, with details released in 2011, but a facelift never happened and the car was soon discontinued.